|Current job role||Head of Marketing at Norwich City Football Club|

 'The variety of modules and the exposure to different disciplines within my course were extremely useful.
 This included coaching, science, and business and helped me understand what I favoured.
 It was clear after my first year that business and marketing were what interested me the most.
 This was crucial in helping me determine my career path.’

 ‘I worked with the ERASMUS* team to find a pathway to help me study this abroad.
 I then studied business in Valencia for a year and it was an experience I’ll never forget.'

-I visited various Universities but Herts felt like the best fit.
-Having the two self contained campuses was a bonus, as it felt like you were truly immersed in the university experience.
-The sporting facilities were excellent, the Forum was great for a night out and nearby towns like St Albans provided a weekend retreat when needed!
+Gavin chose to study at Herts for a campus lifestyle.
+He says ‘It felt like you were truly immersed in the university experience having two campuses in one place.
+The sporting facilities at Herts are excellent, the Forum was great for a night out, and local towns like St Albans provided a weekend retreat with friends when needed!’

 Gavin recognises that a university award gives you options to explore different career choices and that hard work can lead to working for some incredible organisations like Norwich City FC.
 His advice to others is, ‘Be willing to work your way up.
 University develops life skills and gives you an incredible experience, but don't assume your career path will be ready and waiting for you.
 Know your value but be willing to put in extra hours to get your foot in the door of an organisation.
 Use LinkedIn to network in industries you like the look of; it's an invaluable tool.’